sdercolin/vlabeler/readme/plugin-development.md

 | resources | List\<String> | List of texts read from the resources files in the same order as declared in your `plugin.json`.                   |
 | labeler   | LabelerConf   | Equivalent Json object to [LabelerConf](../src/jvmMain/kotlin/com/sdercolin/vlabeler/model/LabelerConf.kt) object. |
 | debug     | Boolean       | It's set to `true` only when the application is running in the debug environment (Gradle `run` task).              |

+### Use an input file parameter

+A parameter with `file` type is passed in `params` as a string containing all the text in the input file, decoded in the given encoding.

 ### Output